danceratopz/blockchain-developer-bootcamp-final-project/README.md

 * Chore: Implement as an upgradable contract.

 Frontend:
-* Feature: Render Listings on the Market, Redeem and Payout pages asynchronously.
+* Feature: Render Listings on the Market, Redeem and Payout pages asynchronously; the Redeem and Payout are particularly slow.
 * Fix: Improve/optimise image loading.
 * Refactor: Remove inline styling (to CSS).
 * Feature: Allow a user to open a detailed view of a fractionalized NFT to display its full and account-specific information (e.g., percentage of ERC20 tokens held).
 * Feature: Add a pager for the Listings on the Market, Redeem and Payout.
 * Feature: Make use of emitted events from the smart contract.
-* Feature/Clean-up: Remove the Redeem page (it can be incorporated in the Market, or the potential "Detail" view) as a "Redeem" or "Cancel" button.
+* Feature/Clean-up: Remove the Redeem page.
+It can be incorporated in the Market, or the potential "Detail" view as a "Redeem" or "Cancel" button.
 * Chore: Add unit tests.
 * Chore: Upgrade packages.